-For admission to the two-year course, candidates must offer: Sixteen units acceptable to Cornell University in subjects credited by the University of the State of New York toward a state diploma, or in the case of applicants whose secondary-school training has been outside New York State, the equivalent by school certificates.
-It is recommended that at least 1 unit shall be in mathematics.
+For admission to the two-year course, candidates must offer:

+Sixteen units acceptable to Cornell University in subjects credited by the University of the State of New York toward a state diploma, or in the case of applicants whose secondary-school training has been outside New York State, the equivalent by school certificates.
+It is recommended, but not required, that three or more units be in mathematics.

 The scholastic aptitude test of the College Entrance Examination Board.
+The scores submitted must be for a test taken within one year prior to the date of anticipated matriculation.
 (While not required for admissions consideration, the Writing Sample administered by the College Board is required of students who are accepted and decide to enter the College of Agriculture.
 Many candidates will probably wish to meet this requirement on the same College Board testing date selected for taking the scholastic aptitude test.)
 Approximately one year of practical experience on a farm or in a business related to the curriculum to be followed.

-A satisfactory certificate of immunization against smallpox on the form supplied by the University.
-This certificate is considered satisfactory only if it certifies to a successful vaccination within three years.
-Further details of the health requirements and the health services may be found in the Announcement of General Information, obtainable by writing to the Announcements Office, Day Hall.
+Certifications regarding personal health which meet the health requirements adopted by the Board of Trustees of Cornell University.
+Details of the health requirements and the health services may be found in the Announcement of General Information, obtainable by writing to the Announcements Office, Day Hall.